valueflows/valueflows/CONTRIBUTING.md

 Based on the models, we can start to refine the vocabulary.
 When it is getting solid, we can write up the .md doc for that subject area so it will get pulled into the main website.
 Then continue to refine as needed.

-For new people, reading the [existing use cases](https://github.com/valueflows/valueflows/tree/master/use-cases) could be a good way to see how they might plug in to this workflow.
+For new people, looking through the formal gitbook documentation here https://valueflo.ws might be the best way to become familiar with the work done to date.
+It also might be useful to look through the [existing use cases](https://lab.allmende.io/valueflows/valueflows/-/tree/master/use-cases).

 We use [Term-centric Semantic Web Vocabulary Annotations](https://www.w3.org/2003/06/sw-vocab-status/note) in following way:
 * unstable - included in the vocabulary based on discussions and couple of examples